kalhalla47/age-of-a-dragon/README.md

-age-of-a-dragon
+Age of a Dragon
 ===============

-2D side-scrolling platformer where you play as a recently-hatched baby dragon exploring the world
+In this game, you play as a baby dragon that has just hatched.
+You have very limited mobility and a narrow range of powers.
+As you complete levels of the game, you will age.
+Aging provides new powers including a breath weapon, flying, and more.